schollii/terraform-variables/README.md

     }
     ```

 - The file type for the above terraform variables specification can be `tvs`.

+- It is not clear whether hclwrite and other packages in same repo contain the expression evaluation
+  engine.
+Eg pre-processor code should be able to give hcl package a set of key value pairs (where
+  key is var name and value is a reference to either a simple or complex object or a function) it
+  will evaluate any expression involving those values (or raise appropriate error)

+- import

+    ```hcl
+    config_mod_name import { path = "sub_module/config.tvs" }
+    ```